Typhoon Kim (1977): Meteorological history

 Between 1020Z and 1235Z, Kim made landfall in Guam from the east-southeast, with winds of about 110 km/h.
 It exited the island to the west-northwest.
 The eye passage over Guam lasted 1 hour and 10 minutes.
 After Kim exited Guam, Kim upgraded to typhoon status at 22:00 local time the same day, with intensification continuing for the next 48 hours.
 The subtropical ridge continued to slowly weaken more during this period but was decently strong enough to turn Kim west-northwestward.
 As the tropospheric steering flow weakened, intensification increased, with Kim ultimately reaching its peak intensity of about 235 km/h from the JTWC on November 10, winds similar to that of a Category 4 hurricane.
 After the peak intensity period, Kim took a more westward track as the storm was approaching a deep, quasi-stationary, upper tropospheric trough over Asia.
 This trough produced strong southwesterly flow, which restricted outflow, which caused Kim to lose intensity.
 However, a deepening low cell in the tropical upper tropospheric trough (TUTT) approached Kim from the east, which enhanced upper-level outflow, which caused a secondary peak of about 220 km/h.

 On November 13, Kim made another landfall in central Luzon with winds at approximately 215 km/h, passing about 65 km north of Manila and 9 km south of Clark Air Force Base.
 7 hours after Kim's second landfall, the typhoon entered the South China Sea with an intensity of 120 km/h.
 Even though the South China Sea had warm sea surface temperatures (SST), Kim never intensified due to a strong, cool northeast monsoon flow heading into the storm's environment.
 At the same time, the mid-latitude westerlies had significantly weakened the subtropical ridge, which separated Kim from the westerlies.
 Kim turned northward while rapidly decelerating in response to the steady southwesterly steering flow being produced by an approaching upper tropospheric trough.
 Increased wind shear began Kim's transition to an extratropical cyclone, while entering deep westerly flow.
 Kim eventually accelerated northeastward and became an extratropical cyclone by 0000Z on November 17 and merged with a weak frontal system east of Taiwan.

 Impact

 Guam

 In Guam, a peak wind gust of 142 km/h was recorded after the eye passed offshore.
 22 homes were severely damaged on the southern portion of the island, with total losses estimated at US$600,000.
+There were no direct fatalities as a result of the typhoon in Guam.